Grokitach/Stalker_GAMMA/Patchnotes_0.9.1.md

     - Concussion damages of Slugs and Buckshots have been reduced.
 Slugs still stagger in the head, thus making headshot spam still easy.
     - Slightly reduced damages to NPCs extremities.
     - Removed the melee hit redirection to torso: aim for the head!
 Axes dunk is thus much more powerful.
+    - The head AP boost system is still in: hitting the eyes, the neck or the jaw boosts the ammo Penetration by +3.5 (flat, 21 AP becomes 24.5).
+    - Reduced the Head and Eyes headshot bonus from 4 to 3.65
+    - Reduced the Jaw damage bonus from 4 to 3.00
+    - Reduced the Neck damage bonus from 4 to 2.70
+    - The new headshot values ensure that certain calibers don't always one shot headshot at long ranges bu do at close ranges (9x18 vs .45 vs 9x19).
+    - A dilemma is set between aiming for the neck to guarantee the AP boost at the cost of damage, or aim for the head and have both the AP boost and Damage or just the Damage boost if the top, back or lateral parts of the head are hit (where the helmet protection works).

 - Guns balance:
     - Saigas mag size increase.